 Becoming a diversity-focused leader starts with you.
 Take time to understand what diversity, equity, and inclusion mean, their value, and what that could look like for your organization.
 Always treat others with respect and fairness.
 Consistently let your team know that their ideas are valued.

 You can also roll out DEI initiatives or improve upon your current ones.
 DEI tactics are a powerful way to encourage an inclusive culture.
-They should embrace diversity and promote an environment where all people feel safe and respected.
+They should embrace diversity and promote an environment where all people feel safe, respected, and heard.
 Be sure to share these initiatives and the reasoning behind them with your team members as this is a critical part of fostering inclusivity.

 Diversity, Equity, and Inclusion Are Key Pillars of the NSLS